renatamuy/LSmetrics_testes_re/README.md

 #### Some important tips for running python script without copying and pasting code

-- Use an auxiliary set of five lines as a starter, so you don´t need to type anything else on the terminal
+- Use the following auxiliary set of five lines as a starter, so you don´t need to type anything else on the terminal
 - Always type code in the black screen.
 The python shell in GRASS GIS DO NOT run well all the defs created!!!
 - Remove the command python from inner script.
 If you let it there, the code will stop, since from the auxiliary code you already got into python inside GRASS command line.
 However, if you could call a python code from GRASS command line without calling python first, then the auxiliary code would change.
 But I don´t know how to start a large script differently